mgutz/inj/README.md

 registered with Inj resolve it, otherwise use `require`.

-A container is nothing more than a hash object to contain objects, values and functions that can be looked up by name.
+A container is nothing more than a hash object to contain objects, values and functions that looked up by an identifier.

 ### Application Dependency Injection

 Inj starts with no containers.
-To register app wide dependencies, the root container first must be created and dependencies registered.
-The root container is a fallback container if a module-specific container is not defined.
-This will make more sense in the test example below.
+To register app wide dependencies, the root container must first be created and dependencies registered.
+The root container is a special fallback container if a module specific container is not defined.

 *container.js*